GoogleCloudPlatform/gke-autoneg-controller/README.md

   to false.
 The template defaults to `{name}-{port}`.
 It can contain `namespace`, `name`, `port` and `hash` and the non-hash values will be truncated evenly if the full name is longer than 63 characters. `<hash>` is generated using full length `namespace`, `name` and
   `port` to avoid name collisions when truncated.
-* `--max-rate-per-endpoint-default`: optional.
+* `--max-rate-per-endpoint`: optional.
 Sets a default value for max-rate-per-endpoint that can be overriden by user config.
 Defaults to 0.
-* `--max-connections-per-endpoint-default`: optional.
+* `--max-connections-per-endpoint`: optional.
 Same as above but for connections.
 * `--always-reconcile`: optional.
 Makes it possible to reconcile periodically even if the status annotatons don't change.
 Defaults to false.
 * `--reconcile-period`: optional.
 Sets a reconciliation duration if always-reconcile mode is on.
 Defaults to 10 hours.